 I shut the window with a sigh and sat back down.
 With eleven assignments still to go before tomorrow, and with one of them involving way too many slippers, I couldn’t afford to waste any time.

 Eleven assignments.
 Anyone would think I had the worst Year 7 teacher in Queensland, if not the entire planet.
-And the truth is, Mr. Baines does have his faults (an unhealthy obsession with ancient history, for example, and this slightly annoying habit of talking the class to sleep), but only three of those eleven assignments were my own.
+And the truth is, Mr. Baines does have his faults (an unhealthy obsession with ancient history, for example), but only three of those eleven assignments were my own.

 The slippers report was Vanessa’s, of course.
 It was on this book called Walk Softly, My Child: The Secret History of Light Footwear.
 Luckily, Vanessa was responsible, so she didn’t need me to actually write the report for her.
-She only wanted me to check it over for commas and stuff.
-I always gave her a 75% discount no matter what she gave me, because it was Vanessa after all.
+She only wanted me to check it over for commas.
+And I always gave her a 75% discount no matter what she gave me, because it was Vanessa after all.

 There were a bunch of more routine ones, too, like Russell’s worksheet on area and volume and Allison’s fill-in map of the ancient Mediterranean world. $2.50 each, no big deal.
 Then there were a few unusual ones, big-ticket items like Justin Roberts’ report on how the Egyptians used to mummify their cats.
 I was looking forward to that one.
 Justin wasn’t in my class, but he was one of Liam “L-Bo” Borland’s mates.
 Doing those guys’ homework was always a bit more exciting, since I liked showing them that sometimes they really did need the unpopular kids.

 I had just finished Vanessa’s report and slipped it in my folder when I heard it again.